Need help? Call 1-800-CERT-LAB

 Our Analytical Capabilities

 A laboratory must practice current analytical and FDA methodologies to maintain its acceptance.
-Certified Group maintains an extensive library that includes Official Methods of the AOAC, USP, BP, AACC and AOCS; and FDA Bacteriological and Pesticide Analytical Manuals (BAM and PAM).
+Certified Laboratories maintains an extensive library that includes Official Methods of the AOAC, USP, BP, AACC and AOCS; and FDA Bacteriological and Pesticide Analytical Manuals (BAM and PAM).
 In addition, our library of material includes…

 • Laboratory Information Bulletins (LIBs)